mc-will/BYU_Locating-Bacterial_Flagellar_Motors_2025/README.md

 We first predicted the presence of a motor in tomogram.
 We had a high fbeta score on this task: 0.90.

-Then we predicted the x, y position of the motor within the tomogram.
+Then we predicted the X, Y position of the motor within the tomogram.
 We had a great decrease in our fbeta score, as it fell to : 0.64.
 There are two main reasons for a failed prediction of the position: either the distance between ground truth and prediction is greater than the threshold (11 % of tomograms classified as fn), or the regression model can't find the class corresponding to the motor (23 % of tomograms classified as fn).
-Indeed, we didn't directly predicted x and y.
-Within the train data we use feature engeenering by creating thress class corresponding to the bacteria, the flagella and the flagellar motor.
-The model prediction was the pixels associated with each class, and we use the sofcenter of the flaggelar motor class to get the predicted x and y.
+Indeed, we didn't directly predicted X and Y. We used the U-Net architecture which is used for semantic segmentation, typically in medical imaging or computer vision.
+It produces a segmentation map (pixel-by-pixel classification mask) from an input image.
+We deduced X, Y coordinates by averaging the coordinates of pixels corresponding to a given motor.
+For some tomograms the model was not able to attribute pixels to the motor class.

-Then on the tomograms were we predicted x, y we use a third model to which we gave 3D data to obtain the z position, i.e. the slice where the motor was.
+Then on the tomograms were we predicted X, Y we use a third model to which we gave 3D data to obtain the Z position, i.e. the slice where the motor was.
 We didn't loose much score at this step, as we ended with a fbeta score of: 0.62.

-The path worth exploring is to predict z before x,y ; indeed we may have a be better at this first task, and we could then try to predict x, y on the predicted slice or a set of slice centered on the predicted slice (to get more information).
+The path worth exploring would be to predict Z before X, Y ; indeed we may have a be better at this first task, and we could then try to predict X, Y on the predicted slice or a set of slice centered on the predicted slice.